Black French people

-Black French people also known as French Black people or Afro-French (Afro-Français) are French people who have ancestry from any of the Black racial groups of Africa.
+Afro-French, also known as French Black people or Black French people (Afro-Français) are French people who have ancestry from any of the Black racial groups of Africa.
 It also includes people of mixed ancestry.
-France has the largest Black population in Europe, with over 70% of all Black Europeans living in France.
-The Paris metro area also has the largest Black population (3.6 million) of any city in Europe and the greatest proportion (30-40%) in Metropolitan France.
+France has the largest Black population in Europe.
+The Paris metro area also has the largest Black population in Europe (Ethnic and racial censuses have been banned in France since 1978.)

 The absence of a legal definition of what it means to be "black" in France, the extent of anti-miscegenation laws over several centuries, the great diversity of black populations (African, Caribbean, etc.) and the lack of legal recognition of ethnicity in French population censuses make this social entity extremely difficult to define, unlike in countries such as the United States and Haiti.